Rookieokky/wd-markdown-reborn/README.md

 # wd-markdown-reborn
 This is an Electron tutorial app salvaged from a WebDesigner magazine article.
 The article's download did not supply a working app, but did supply a 95% gist of some apparently interim version of the code.
 Some screenshots provided motivation and clues on how to glue it together.

 This app is a multi-tabbed markdown editor that uses Ace editor in edit mode and Marked in view mode.
-Toggle between modes via the "View" menu.

 Bootstrap and jQuery are installed via bower until I can figure how to bring it all under npm.
 When I installed them from npm, things fell apart.
 Perhaps related to the fact that jQuery comes along with Bootstrap when installed with bower, but with npm they each travel solo.

 ## Using

 You can build it yourself (see below).
+Default app launches with Chromium DevTools open.
+Toggle between modes via the "View" menu.

 ## Building